trigger-corp/Forge-Documentation/source/weather/tutorial-4.rst

 **Chrome only**

-* Use chromes development tools to set breakpoint, step thorough the code, and evaluate expressions as necessary
+* Use Chrome's development tools to set breakpoint, step thorough the code, and evaluate expressions as necessary

 **Android Only**